 Session Recordings show you the full visitor journey in one place

 Session recordings (or session replays) are a video playback of an actual person’s movement during their time on your site.
-You’ll be able to see mouse movement, clicks, and any other action during the playback.
+You’ll be able to see mouse movement, clicks, forms completed and any other action during the playback.

 People in a variety of roles can optimize using session playback